 Working with Your Teacher

-To find out more about attendance requirements, please review the attendance policy in our Student and Parent Handbook.
+To find out more about time commitments or attendance requirements, please review the attendance policy in our Student and Parent Handbook.

 What happens if there's a system failure or power outage?